e-id-admin/open-source-community/discussion-paper-tech-proposal/discussion-paper-tech-proposal.md

 Looking at the different credential formats and the signature schemes they use (Anoncreds based on CL-Signatures, SD-JWTs based on ECDSA, and JsonLD VCs based on BBS+), we detect a difference regarding the digital traces generated while presenting credentials to verifiers.
 Simplified, we can currently categorize credential formats into two categories:

 * **Linkable Credentials:** While presenting a credential to a verifier, a proof directly based on the initially issued credential is generated.
-This results in the same persistent technical footprint that is generated during each verification.
+This results in the same persistent technical fingerprint that is generated during each verification.
 This allows the linking or correlation of credential use over time, regardless of the actual credential data.

 * **Unlinkable Credentials:** While presenting a credential to a verifier, by using more sophisticated cryptography, a unique proof per verification is generated.
 This results in a unique technical fingerprint that is generated dynamically for each verification.
 This means linking or correlating based on the signatures presented by the holders is impossible.